RomainCtl/RecoFinement/docs/developers/services/engine.md

 Lastly, we define a score between each item using __cosinus similarity__.
 It is a measure of similarity between two vectors, it is defined to equal the cosine of the angle between them.

+### Create link between items

+Natively, we have no link between different types of content.
+So we decided to create a link between the following content:

+* movies: series, books
+* series: movies, books
+* music: series, movies
+* game : movies, series
+* books : None
+* applications: None

+There is no database linking items from different media.
+So we can only link item with the __title__.
+We use the same algorithm that for the [Content similarity](#content-similarity) engine, but we only use the title attribute.

 ### Content-base filtering

 The following two systems use what the user already likes (explicitly and/or implicitly) to recommend content to the user.